Mid-County Transit Authority dba Town and Country Transit Title VI Policy and Complaint Process

 Service Standards for Vehicle Assignment

-TACT's fixed route fleet consists of six body-on-chassis small transit vehicles.
+TACT's fixed route fleet consists of four body-on-chassis small transit vehicles.
 Vehicles are rotated between runs, and each run provides service on all routes.